Session wrestler

 Session wrestlers, also known as private wrestlers, fight an opponent as a service, for money, in a private setting.
 Typically, the service provider is a professional (ring) wrestler, amateur wrestler, boxer, or bodybuilder.
 Session wrestlers most commonly are women who cater to a male clientele, but there are also men who provide the service, as well as female clients.

 Overview

-Some clients partake in private wrestling or boxing matches for the athletic challenge, but for most clients, engaging a private wrestler is a form of sexual fantasy, fulfilling a desire for domination and submission.
+Some clients partake in private wrestling or boxing matches for the athletic challenge, but for most clients, engaging a private wrestler is a form of fantasy, fulfilling a desire for domination and submission.
 The sessions usually includes wrestling or fighting in which the provider is stronger or more skilled than their opponent.
 The fantasy may also have an intellectual or emotional component, with the client trying to (or pretending to try to) take control, but failing.
 Session wrestling rarely involves sex, or sex acts, though it may include nudity.
 The sessions also frequently involve muscle worship.

 The nature of the session is usually discussed and agreed to in the matchmaking stage.
 Also, discussed at this stage is the fee, location, rules, duration, and attire.
 The matches are commonly categorized into several types: